Meet Your New Favorites | SHOP NEW ARRIVALS

 The magic of a tech suit lies in its construction.
 These suits are designed to reduce drag, the force that slows you down in the water.
 The hydrophobic fabric repels water, preventing it from soaking in and weighing you down.
 This, combined with a seamless, second-skin fit, helps you glide through the water with less resistance.
 Research has shown that the benefits of tech suits are measurable, reducing drag by up to 6.2% and decreasing the energy you need to swim by as much as 5.5%.
 That means more of your power goes directly into propelling you forward, which can make a huge difference when every hundredth of a second counts.

-Comfort vs. Compression
+Finding the Sweet Spot: Comfort vs. Compression

 Let’s be real: tech suits are tight.
 That extreme compression is a key feature, not a flaw.
 It helps streamline your body, supports your core, and can even improve blood flow to reduce muscle fatigue during a tough race.
 However, there’s a fine line between effective compression and a suit that’s just too small.
 The right suit should feel incredibly snug but shouldn’t restrict your breathing or range of motion.
 The advanced, lightweight materials are designed to offer this support without feeling like a straitjacket.
 A great tip is to get the suit wet before putting it on; this can help it slide on more easily and create micro air bubbles that enhance comfort and buoyancy.